miaomiaoyy/LadyYang/README.md

-# Webdev

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+# Lady Yang Cake Website

+This project was generated with [Angular CLI] together with MEAN stack: MEAN is a free and open-source JavaScript software stack for building dynamic web sites and web applications.
+The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js.

+**Functions:**

+User blog system: user website and post pic/twitters/youtubu using  MEAN stack
+Cake website integrated with user blog
+Security Authentification Auth2.0 Passport
+User can realize cake customization using different modules

 ## Development server